 As well as these discounts, let’s see if the supplier offers some of the government grants that most big suppliers in the UK offer their customers.

 The Warm Home Discount is a UK Government scheme that deducts money from electricity bills during the colder winter months.
 Unfortunately, the Warm Home Discount is not available to households in Northern Ireland and is therefore not offered by Electric Ireland NI or any other supplier in the region.

 Unlike the Warm Home Discount, the Winter Fuel Payment (also known as the fuel allowance) is available to households in Northern Ireland.
 It is another government scheme designed to discount energy bills during the colder winter months.

-In many ways the Winter Fuel Payment can actually be considered superior to the Warm Home Discount.
-At either £200 or £300, depending on your circumstances, the payment amount is greater, and recipients have reported fewer hoops to jump through as compared to the Warm Home Discount.
+At either £200 or £300, depending on your circumstances, the payment amount is greater than the Warm Home Discount and recipients have reported fewer hoops to jump through in order to claim it.

-If you’re moving into or out of an Electric Ireland household, be sure to let them know in order to avoid problems with your electricity and billing.
-You can reach them by telephone at 0345-600-5335.
-Once on the line, you’ll be able to do the following:
+If you’re moving into or out of an Electric Ireland UK household, be sure to let the supplier know by calling 0345 600 5335.
+Once on the line, you’ll be able to: